COMP3170-25s1/comp3170-assignment1-framework/README.md

 If the tank is moving forward, pressing the `A` key will rotate the tank at a set rate to the left in local space, and pressing `D` will rotate the tank at a set rate to the right in local space.

 ### Tank – Turret movement and gun scale (5%)
-The turret can rotate 360 degrees left and right.
-The gun can be scaled along its y axis to a minimum/maximum change of 25% of its original length.
+The turret can rotate 360 degrees left and right in local space.
+The gun can be scaled along its y axis to a minimum/maximum change of 3x of its original length.
 Rotation and scaling adhere to the following keyboard input:

 |Input|Action|
 |-|-|